thanosargiriou/dmws2021.github.io/pages/about.md

 ##### WP7.
 Techno-economic analysis of the developed systems
 The techno-economic analysis of the developed systems will consist of:
-i)  performance analysis, ii) design analysis, iii) cost analysis iv) SWOT analysis v) life cycle product analysis and vi) CO2 offsetting analysis.
+1. Performance analysis
+2. Design analysis
+3. Cost analysis
+4. SWOT analysis
+5. Life cycle product analysis
+6. CO2 offsetting analysis.

 ##### WP8.
 Dissemination and public awareness